rlawrenc/cosc_304/labs/lab7/php/assign/README.md

 # COSC 304 - Introduction to Database Systems<br>Assignment 7 - Building a Database-enabled Web Site using PHP

 This assignment practices web development using a commercial database system, [Microsoft SQL Server](https://www.microsoft.com/en-ca/sql-server).
-SQL Server supports most of the SQL standard including foreign keys and triggers.  **The assignment is done in your project groups of 4 people.**</p>
+SQL Server supports most of the SQL standard including foreign keys and triggers.</p>

 The web store that we are going to build allows customers to enter their information, chose products by putting them into a shopping cart, and then place an order.